ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/2.1-convert/README.md

 ## Guide

-We are ready to start the conversion phase of our CentOS conversion automation journey:
+We are ready to start the conversion phase of our CentOS to RHEL automation journey:

 ![Automation approach workflow diagram with conversion step highlighted](images/conversion-workflow-hl-conversion.svg)